liqd/adhocracy3/docs/development/coding_guides/css_guidelines.rst

 -  CSS developers …

-   -  must provide a living style guide (breakdown of all existing objects, states, …).
+   -  must provide a living style guide (breakdown of all existing components, states, …).
    -  must report implementation issues as soon as possible.
    -  must implement features as requested.